Particular/docs.particular.net/nservicebus/sagas/timeouts.md

 snippet: saga-with-timeout

-After calling `RequestTimeout<T>`, a timeout message will persist and be scheduled to run after a specified delay or at the specified time.
+`RequestTimeout<T>` sends a timeout message which is delivered after the specified delay or at the specified time.

 If a saga does not request a timeout then its corresponding timeout method will never be invoked.